guidokessels/grunt-release-process/README.md

 Type: `Array` or `false`
 Default value: `['package.json']`

 An array of files which versions need to be bumped.
+Each file needs to contain a valid JSON object with a `version` property.
 Use `false` or omit this property if you do not want to use it.

 #### options.changelog